HusseinJ4/SQL-MySQL--examples-/README.md

 *
 */

- # MySql-examples for receiving code from a data base that contains a list of products that a logged in user can select, create table in mysql
+ # MySQL-examples for receiving code from a data base that contains a list of products that a logged in user can select, create table in mysql

 /**
 * Make_circuitboard_db.sql